amritanshusingh15/full-stack-microservices-application/README.md

 ## Setup (local, using docker-compose)

-1. Copy `.env.example` to `.env` and fill in WooCommerce credentials (provided in assignment).
-Example:
+1. Copy `.env.example` to `.env` and fill in WooCommerce credentials provided.
 2. Start services:

 ```bash